Equable/parseMODBUS/README.md

 <h2><b><u>How To Use</u></b></h2>

-> Rename the file path to the working path of your hexcode.txt file to use this
+> Just download the JAR file in source and the hexcode.txt then run

 <h2><b><u>Looks</u></b></h2>